-What To Watch For Vs. Indianapolis
+What To Watch For Vs. San Francisco

-- QB Derek Carr recording his 20th career game with a passer rating of at least 100 points, which would tie him with Jeff Hostetler for the fifth most in franchise history. - Carr throwing for at least 300 yards for the fourth time this season.
+- The Raiders offensive line not allowing a sack in consecutive contests.
+In Week 8, the Silver and Black recorded their first clean sheet of the season. - Oakland's offense surpassing 400 total net yards for the third time this season.
+The Raiders accomplished the feat in Week 3 with 434 yards and Week 4 with 565 yards. - QB Derek Carr recording his 21st career game with a passer rating of at least 100 points, which would put him one game behind Jim Plunkett for the fourth most in franchise history. - Carr throwing for at least 300 yards for the fourth time this season.
 He has accomplished the feat 17 times in his career.
-The Raiders are 11-6 when he reaches the 300-yard milestone. - Carr completing 90 percent of his passes to become the first player in NFL history to post a 90-plus completion percentage in multiple games.
-In Week 2, Carr became the first quarterback in NFL history to complete 90 percent of his passes on at least 30 attempts. - Carr recording a completion percentage of 70.0 or better for the fifth time this season.
+The Raiders are 11-7 when he reaches the 300-yard milestone. - Carr completing 90 percent of his passes to become the first player in NFL history to post a 90-plus completion percentage in multiple games.
+In Week 2, Carr became the first quarterback in NFL history to complete 90 percent of his passes on at least 30 attempts. - Carr recording a completion percentage of 70.0 or better for the sixth time this season.
 In Week 6, Carr set a career high with his fourth contest of 70.0 or better. - Carr continuing to rank second in the league in completion percentage.
-Entering Sunday's matchup, Carr has posted a 71.7 completion percentage, second only to Drew Brees (77.3). - Carr throwing three touchdowns for the second time this season after recording four touchdowns against the Browns in Week 4.
-Carr has posted three touchdowns in 15 games thus far. - CB Gareon Conley becoming the first Raider to return multiple interceptions for a touchdown in a season since Thomas Howard did so in 2007. - TE Jared Cook continuing to rank in the top five among tight ends in the NFL in receiving yards.
-Cook currently sits in fifth place with 400 yards. - Cook recording two receptions for a first down to tie for third in the league among tight ends with 22.
-Since joining the Silver and Black in 2017, Cook ranks fourth among tight ends with 55 first-down receptions. - Cook hauling in two touchdowns to bring his career total to 23, which would tie him for 12th in the league among active tight ends. - Cook needs 32 yards to bring his career total to 5,000, becoming just the eight active tight end to accomplish the feat. - DE Bruce Irvin recording his fourth sack of the year.
+Entering Sunday's matchup, Carr has posted a 72.0 completion percentage, second only to Drew Brees (77.4). - Carr throwing three touchdowns in back-to-back weeks and for the third time this season.
+Carr has posted three touchdowns in 16 games thus far. - CB Gareon Conley becoming the first Raider to return multiple interceptions for a touchdown in a season since Thomas Howard did so in 2007. - TE Jared Cook continuing to rank in the top five among tight ends in the NFL in receiving yards.
+Cook currently sits in fourth place with 474 yards. - Cook recording three receptions for a first down to tie for third in the league among tight ends with 27.
+Since joining the Silver and Black in 2017, Cook ranks fourth among tight ends with 59 first-down receptions. - Cook hauling in one touchdown to bring his career total to 23, which would tie him for 12th in the league among active tight ends. - DE Bruce Irvin recording his fourth sack of the year.
 In Week 5, Irvin recorded one sack, which brought his career total to 40 to become the 19th active player to accomplish the feat. - Irvin continuing to lead the league in forced fumbles since joining the Silver and Black in 2016 with 11.
-Since 2016, Irvin is one of three players in the NFL who have registered at least 15 sacks and 10 forced fumbles. - DE Arden Key recording a sack in consecutive games for the first time in his career. - WR Jordy Nelson recording 150 receiving yards for the second time this season and the seventh time in his career.
-Nelson is one of 13 players this season to have record at least 150 receiving yards in a contest. - Nelson scoring one red zone touchdown to tie for the league lead with 20 red zone scores since 2016.
-Nelson currently owns 44 red zone scores, which ranks sixth among active players.
+Since 2016, Irvin is one of two players in the NFL who have registered at least 15 sacks and 10 forced fumbles. - WR Jordy Nelson recording 150 receiving yards for the second time this season and the seventh time in his career.
+Nelson is one of 12 players this season to have record at least 150 receiving yards in a contest.